-The TransWest Express Transmission Project is an extra-high-voltage direct-current electric transmission system.
-The TWE Project will reliably deliver cost-effective renewable energy produced in Wyoming to the Desert Southwest region (Arizona, California, Nevada), ultimately helping contribute to a cleaner world, strengthen the electric grid, and provide much-needed electricity to millions of homes and businesses every year.
-The general route will begin in south-central Wyoming, extend through northwestern Colorado and central Utah, and end near Las Vegas.
+The TransWest Express Transmission Project is a high-voltage, direct current regional electric transmission system proposed by TransWest Express LLC.
+The TWE Project will reliably deliver cost-effective renewable energy produced in Wyoming to the Desert Southwest region (California, Nevada, Arizona), ultimately helping contribute to a cleaner world, strengthen the electric grid, and provide much-needed electricity to millions of homes and businesses every year.
+For example, Wyoming’s high-capacity wind energy resources complement California’s renewables, providing geographic diversity that helps Californians not only save money but also achieve GHG emissions reduction goals.
 Under development since 2005, the transmission line is anticipated to begin construction in 2014.

 By the numbers

 "Meeting our nation's energy goals will require developing extra-high voltage transmission infrastructure that is needed to bring clean, renewable energy from areas where it is produced most efficiently to areas where most of our nation's power is consumed."